tonysebion/medallion-foundry/docs/usage/beginner/QUICKSTART.md

 - Run `tests/test_usage_flow.py` to continuously exercise this quickstart path and keep the docs accurate.
 - Advance to [`docs/usage/onboarding/intent-owner-guide.md`](../onboarding/intent-owner-guide.md) to define real datasets, ownership, and metadata.
 - Explore `docs/usage/patterns/pattern_matrix.md` plus `docs/examples/configs/pattern_*.yaml` for more refined Bronze/Silver patterns.
+- Automate the sample run: execute `python sampledata/processes/run_pattern_bronze.py` to rebuild the bronze outputs from each pattern config and observe how Bronze handles the daily source files described in the pattern matrix.